 - Are there any scandals or known bad seeds in your industry to steer clear of?

 - Are there any businesses with known political or religious affiliations that might invite controversy?

-Make sure you create a brand name that is independent of and unrelated to any businesses that throw up a red flag in your research.
+Make sure you create a brand name independent of and unrelated to any businesses that throw up a red flag in your research.
 It’s just not worth the risk.
-As we strongly emphasized in our complete guide on how to start a business, “strong brand identity is the most effective way your new business can gain a competitive edge in an increasingly crowded marketplace”.
+As we strongly emphasized in our complete guide on how to start a business, “strong brand identity is the most effective way your new business can gain a competitive edge in an increasingly crowded marketplace.”

-Pitfall #3: Choosing a name that is too limiting
+Naming mistake #3: Choosing a business name that is too limiting

 A good business name leaves room for growth – instead of stifling it.

 Narrowly focused names can undermine your ability to expand into other profitable areas.

 Narrow names can be too descriptive (example: “Jane’s Lampshades”), too generic (example “ABC Services”), or geographically too limiting (example: “Antioch Plumbing”).